Return to Home Page

 Looking across Gruinard River towards An Teallach:

-As I walked along the track, a dragonfly landed beside me.
+As I walked along the track, a dragonfly landed next to me.
 Unusually, by the time I got the camera out and powered it up, the dragonfly was still there.

 Golden-ringed dragonfly:

-I took to the hillside a few hundred metres after crossing the bridge over the Allt Loch Ghuibsachain.
+I took to the hillside a few hundred metres beyond the bridge over the Allt Loch Ghuibsachain.

 Beinn Dearg Bheag above 348m top: